AdguardTeam/AdGuardHome/README.md

 Running your own AdGuard Home server allows you to do much more than using a public DNS server.
 It's a completely different level.
 See for yourself:

-* Choose what exactly will the server block or not block.
+* Choose what exactly the server blocks and permits.
 * Monitor your network activity.
 * Add your own custom filtering rules.
 * **Most importantly, this is your own server, and you are the only one who's in control.**